 2.9 Any determination by the inspector as to whether the failings fall within a category of negligible, minor, moderate or major, and any determination on the likelihood of reoccurrence is made on a case-by-case basis and the evidence available.

 3. Securing improvement and enforcement pathway

 3.1.
-We have developed a pathway that sets out our approach to improvement and enforcement activity.
-The following diagram illustrates the various steps contained within the pathway:
+We have developed the below pathway that sets out our approach to improvement and enforcement activity.

 First inspection